Here's What Kevin Durant Tweeted About Antonio Brown

 Durant has been playing some of the best basketball of his career this season.

-However, he has missed the team's last two games due to being in health and safety protocols.
+However, he has missed the team's last three games due to being in health and safety protocols.

 Related stories on NBA basketball